Carlos Lois MD, PhD

 Figure 1: Genetic manipulation of the electrical properties of neurons.

-Newly neurons (green) adult mice are rendered hyperexcitable by delivering into them Nachbac, a voltage-gated sodium channel, via recombinant retroviruses.
+Newly-generated neurons (green) in the hippocampus of adult mice are rendered hyperexcitable by delivering into them Nachbac, a voltage-gated sodium channel, via recombinant retroviruses.
+Genetically-enhanced excitability increases the number of inhibitory synapses (arrows) on the genetically modified neurons (green).
 By genetically controlling the electrical properties of neurons we investigate how neuronal activity regulates the integration of cells into brain circuits, and the connections between neurons.

 Figure 2: Stem cells are committed to the production of neurons with defined connectivity.

-Stem cells located are committed to generate the same neuronal type (granule cells in the olfactory bulb) with defined connectivity.
+Stem cells located in the subventricular zone (SVZ) are committed to generate the same neuronal type (granule cells in the olfactory bulb) with defined connectivity.
+Stem cells located in the anterior regions of the SVZ (labeled in red) produce neurons whose dendrites reach the upper layers of the olfactory bulb.
+In contrast, stem cells located in the posterior SVZ (labeled in green) produce neurons whose dendrites branch in the lower layers of the OB.
 Our laboratory is currently investigating the molecules that regulate the patterns of connectivity of neurons in this brain region.

-Our lab has recently developed new genetic methods that have allowed us to generate transgenic songbirds to investigate the genetic basis of the assembly of brain circuits involved in vocal communication.
+Our lab has developed several techniques to genetically manipulate the development and function of neurons during the assembly of neuronal circuits.
+We have recently developed new genetic methods that have allowed us to generate transgenic songbirds to investigate the genetic basis of the assembly of brain circuits involved in vocal communication.
 We are using these transgenic songbirds to investigate the rules by which neurons migrate, choose their final locations, establish connections with each other, and give rise to behavior.

 Our laboratory uses tools of molecular biology, cell biology and electrophysiology to investigate the assembly of brain circuits.
 Two rotation projects are available: